butla/machine_setups/docs/system_requirements.md

 - hotkeys:
   - snapping window to left/right of the screen
-  - move windows to other monitors
+  - move windows to other screens
   - zoom desktop

 Hardware